 PASS students have the opportunity to connect to a number of mentors and instructors within the Criminal Justice System, from active and retired NYPD detectives and supervisors to former prosecutors and defense attorneys.
 This unique group of experts will provide participants with the tools and insights necessary to become a police officer.

-PASS students can access all the benefits of the School of Criminal Justice, including the newly installed Law Enforcement Training Simulator (LETS).
-This state of the art technology can be used to test appropriate use of force, decision-making skills, and response time through realistic drills and scenarios.
+PASS students can access all the benefits of the School of Criminal and Social Justice, including the newly installed Law Enforcement Training Simulator (LETS).
+This state-of-the-art technology can be used to test appropriate use of force, decision-making skills, and response time through realistic drills and scenarios.

 Monroe College Application